Abelo9996/DecisionTrees_and_RandomForests/README.md

-# DecisionTrees_and_RandomForests
+Ground-up implementation of Decision Trees and Random Forests.

-Ground-up implementation of Decision Trees and Random Forests
+The datasets used were the Spam/Ham and Titanic datasets.